 A Watch For All Seasons?

-Even though the Samsung Galaxy Watch has been superseded since its launch in 2018, we think that it’s still worth serious consideration.
+Even though the Samsung Galaxy Watch (see also ‘What’s The Difference Between The Samsung Galaxy Watch 3 Stainless Steel And Titanium?‘) has been superseded since its launch in 2018, we think that it’s still worth serious consideration.
 It’s still one of the most popular and polished smartwatches available today.

 There are a few reasons why it still holds its own and makes for a strong competitor, namely an attractive design, solid user interface, and above all, incredible battery life.

 The Differences (Or Lack Of) Between The 42mm And 46mm

 It’s common for different models of the same device to have major differences.
 It’s almost become expected that this will happen in the tech industry.